dladd/pyFormex/scripts-apps.rst

   This needs to fixed mostly in the 'Run' functions, which contains the code previously not inside a function.

-- Apps with (syntax?) errors can not be loaded nor run.
-Errors will show up while trying to load, but currently these errors are filtered.
-Running the app as a script will show the errors.
+- Apps with syntax errors can not be loaded nor run.
+Exceptions raised during application load are filtered out by default.
+Setting the configuration variable 'raiseapploadexc' to True will make such errors be shown.
-  (This may be a good reason to keep the script execution mode next to the app run mode).

 Unsolved problems
 .................

 - Apps creating a permanent (non-blocking, modeless) dialog can currently not be rerun (reload and run).
+We could add such facility if we use a default attribute name, e.g. _dialog.
+Reloading would then close the dialog, and running would reopen it.